Coordinator Guide

 6. codebar is not just about learning to code but also about making friends and meeting people with similar goals.
 Encourage them to chat to other people and come to the social gathering afterwards.

-7. If they need any help they should look for a coordinator or organiser.
+7. If they need any help they should look for an organiser.

-8. If they feel uncomfortable with someone’s behaviour, they should bring it to the attention of one of the organisers.
+8. If they feel uncomfortable with someone’s behaviour, they should bring it to the attention of one of the organisers as soon as possible.
 It is very important to us to ensure that everyone feels safe and comfortable.